 The C-ABS variant though pricey but has created quite a stir among the tourers and is considered VFM even the price has been declared as exorbitant by many.
 C-ABS is considered to be an unessential aspect in this bike by many but the feature is very helpful under stressful and impromptu braking conditions.
 Though the price difference is substantial but it is worth opting for.
-The C-ABS system uses NISSIN Brakes and are at par to the standard variant.
+The C-ABS system uses NISSIN Brakes and is at par to the standard variant.

-HMSI also provides Road side assistance on a very menial amount.
+HMSI also provides Roadside assistance on a very menial amount.
 It is a very useful option and is handy.